About The Curtis & Edith Munson Foundation

 Wolcott Henry

-Mr. Henry has also collaborated with Dr. Sylvia Earle on two children's books published by the National Geographic Society, titled Hello Fish and Sea Critters.
-In 1999, he co-authored a large format book with Dr. Earle on our national marine

-sanctuary system called Wild Ocean, also published by the National Geographic Society.
 His photography has been published in a variety of mass media and academic journals, and deployed in exhibits such as the Ocean Hall of the Smithsonian's natural history museum.
+He collaborated with Dr. Sylvia Earle on two children's books published by the National Geographic Society (NGS), titled Hello Fish and Sea Critters.
+In 1999, he and Dr. Earle co-authored a book on our national marine

+sanctuary system called Wild Ocean, also published by (NGS).
 In 2011, he received the Lifetime Achievement Award from the National Marine Sanctuary Foundation.

 Angel Braestrup

-A 1980 graduate of Yale University with a B.A. in history, Angel worked for the U.S. House of Representatives from 1981-1989, specializing in transportation, energy, agriculture, water resources, and other environment issues.
+A graduate of Yale University with a B.A. in history, Angel worked for the U.S. House of Representatives from 1981-1989, specializing in transportation, energy, agriculture, water resources, and other environment issues.

 The Edith Cummings Munson Award